seek-oss/braid-design-system/site/README.md

 There are three concepts worth understanding up front: **sections**, **routes**, and **content pages**.

-### 1. Navigation sections (the single source of truth)
+### 1. Navigation sections

 [`src/App/navigationSections.ts`](./src/App/navigationSections.ts) declares the
-top-level sections of the site (Foundations, Components, Patterns, Templates, Styles).
-Each entry has an `id`, `label`, landing `href`, the `pathPrefixes` that mark it active, and a `description` used on the landing page.
+top-level sections of the site (Guides, Foundations, Components, Patterns, Styles).
+Each entry has an `id`, `label`, landing `href`, and the `pathPrefixes` that mark it active.

-This one file drives:
+This file drives:

 - the header navigation — [`src/App/Navigation/Navigation.tsx`](./src/App/Navigation/Navigation.tsx)
-- the contextual side navigation — [`src/App/SideNavigation/SideNavigation.tsx`](./src/App/SideNavigation/SideNavigation.tsx)
+- which contextual side navigation is shown — [`src/App/SideNavigation/SideNavigation.tsx`](./src/App/SideNavigation/SideNavigation.tsx)
-- the "Explore Braid" cards on the landing page — [`src/App/routes/home/index.tsx`](./src/App/routes/home/index.tsx)

-Keep `navigationSections.ts` free of React/runtime imports so it stays cheap to import anywhere.
+It does **not** drive homepage Explore cards (those are authored in [`src/App/routes/home/index.tsx`](./src/App/routes/home/index.tsx)) and it has no `description` field.
+Keep it free of React/runtime imports so it stays cheap to import anywhere.

 The landing page (`/`) has **no side navigation**.
 The side column is hidden on